Katlego Mashigo

-Katlego Mashigo (born 22 January 2001) is a South African footballer who plays as a midfielder for League of Ireland First Division club Finn Harps.
+Katlego Mashigo (born 22 January 2001) is a South African soccer player who plays as a midfielder for USL League Two club Des Moines Menace.

 Career

 As a youth player, Mashigo joined the youth academy of Irish side St. Kevin's Boys.
 In 2017, he joined the youth academy of Fleetwood Town in the English third tier.
 In 2019, he signed for Irish top flight club Bohemians.

 In 2021, Mashigo signed for Athlone Town in the Irish second tier.
 Before the second half of 2021–22, he signed for Northern Irish team Portadown.

 On 1 February 2023, Mashigo joined League of Ireland First Division club Finn Harps.